serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 This blog aims to show you how you, too, can streamline your existing workflow and handle complexity with ease.
 While I won't be digging deep into specific things Glassdoor was working on, I *will* be showing you a pretty related example that utilizes a mini Twitter clone I made.

-In this post, I’ll cover how to create Serverless GraphQL endpoints using DynamoDB and RDS, which we'll wrap around a REST API.
+In this post, I’ll cover how to create Serverless GraphQL endpoints using DynamoDB and RDS and Twitter REST API.

 Ready?
 Awesome.
 Let's go.

 ## What is GraphQL?